-5.11.1 Physical and System Interfaces
+5.10.1 Physical and System Interfaces

 System (network) interfaces inside the container can be seen either using the same names as on host, or using different name, depending on host or macvlan network mode used.
 If host mode is used, the interface cannot be configured inside the container, and uses IP address as configured on host.
 If the macvlan mode is used, the interface has to be configured inside the container, which can be done by adding a network interface configuration file in /data/interfaces.d/ directory.
+The dns server address can be also configured there.
 See "man intrefaces" for format details.